TritonDataCenter/muppet/README.md

 # Testing

-Run `make test`.
-The locally built haproxy is used as part of these tests.
+Run `make test` - you don't need to be privileged.
+The locally built haproxy is used as part of these tests: it expects to be able to use `/tmp/haproxy` as its control socket, and it will try to connect to certain local ports.